Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Methodology

 \paragraph{Second Screening}

-As with the first stage, each reviewer in the second stage provided a Yes or a No label to each publication in their set.
+As with the first stage, each reviewer in the second stage provided a 'Yes' or a 'No' label to each publication in their set.
 No reviewer got to review the same publication in the second stage which they had already reviewed in the first stage.
-At the end of this exercise, any 'discrepancies' (cases where the labels given by the first-stage reviewer and the second-stage reviewer did not match) were duly noted.
-Then, a round of 'discrepancy checks' was carried out, where all reviewers looked at all discrepancies and provided feedback as to which of the two labels they agreed with.
+At the end of this exercise, any discrepancies (cases where the labels given by the first-stage reviewer and the second-stage reviewer did not match) were duly noted.
+Then, a round of discrepancy check was carried out, where all reviewers looked at all discrepancies and provided feedback as to which of the two labels they agreed with.
 After a discussion on each occurrence of conflicting labels and resolving all discrepancies, we got the final labels for each publication.
-This resulted in a set of $120$ publications for which the consensus of the reviewers was to include them in this systematic review.
+This resulted in a set of $158$ publications for which the consensus of the reviewers was to include them in this systematic review after an in-depth analysis.
+For each of the $158$ publications, an in-depth analysis was carried out.
+An additional $24$ publications were excluded from the study upon full-text analysis, based on their relevance to this research.